 Same as Thailand, all 4 CLMV countries celebrate Labour Day on the 1st of May annually.

-The Full Moon Day of the 2nd Month of the Burmese Calendar – Full Moon Day of Kasong (3 May in 2023)
+The Full Moon Day of the 2nd Month of the Burmese Calendar – Full Moon Day of Kasone (22 May in 2024)

-The Full Moon Day of the 6th Lunar Month – [CAMBODIA, LAOS] Vesak Day (4 May in 2023)
+The Full Moon Day of the 6th Lunar Month – [CAMBODIA, LAOS] Vesak Day / Visak Bochea Day (22 May in 2024)

 The most important Buddhist festival, commemorates the birth, enlightenment, and nirvana of Buddha, on the full moon day of the 6th lunar month.
-In 2023, Vesak falls on the 4th of May.
-But please note that Thailand will celebrate it in the 7th lunar month, which is the 3rd of June 2023.
+In 2024, Vesak falls on the 22nd of May.

 The Royal Ploughing Ceremony, called “Bon Chroat Preah Nongkoal” in the Khmer language, is solemnly celebrated at the beginning of the sowing and planting season on the 4th day of the 6th lunar month’s waning moon, which is usually in May on the western calendar.